 Ecochlor’s treatment system is unique.
 It uses chlorine dioxide (ClO2), generated by a simple process on board the vessel to treat the ballast during a single pass at uptake.

-The Ecochlor® ballast water management system (BWMS) uses a two-step process to treat ballast water; filtration followed by an injection of ClO2 into the ballast lines.
+The Ecochlor® ballast water management system (BWMS) uses a one or two-step process to treat ballast water; an injection of ClO2 alone into the ballast lines in the EcoOne filterless BWMS or filter plus ClO2 treatment in our hybrid option

 This ballast water treatment process offers a number of advantages over other techniques: